HarisaAhmed15/My-first-project-Pet-Aura/README.md

 - JavaScript

 ## 🎯 Project Purpose
-This website is created to learn and implement frontend web development concepts, UI/UX designing, interactivity using JavaScript, and structuring a real eCommerce project from scratch.
+This website is created to learn and implement frontend web development concepts, interactivity using JavaScript, and structuring a real eCommerce project from scratch.

  ## Group Members
 | Harisa Ahmed | 25f-0647